AshishRaj04/dostoevsky-generator/readme.md

 pip install -r requirements.txt
 ```
 ### 5. Place Model Files
-You will need the trained model weights and tokenizer file.
-Place them in the correct directories:
+The trained model weights and tokenizer file are provided in the /checkpoints and /engine directories respectivelly.

-Place dostoevsky_model.weights.h5 inside the /checkpoints directory.

-Place tokenizer.pkl inside the /engine directory.

 ### 6. Run the Flask Application